lz2hpc/openair/docker-ads-b.md

 Restart the docker daeomon ```systemctl restart docker```

 ### Install RTL-SDR drivers

+For ADS-B reception we will use cheap RTL_SDR dongle.

 First we need to blacklist the default drivers.
 To do this,